Rafffaelb/Uirapuru_Receiver/README.md

-# 📡 Receiver_Characterization
+# 📡 Uirapuru_Receiver

-**Receiver_Characterization** is a repository dedicated to the RF characterization of the **Uirapuru Horn** antenna and its associated receiver components.
+**Uirapuru_Receiver** is a repository dedicated to the RF characterization of the receiver components of the **Uirapuru Horn** antenna.
 It compiles measurement data, S-parameters, and system analysis obtained through high-precision instrumentation and laboratory experimentation.

 ---